Telnyx vs Twilio

 Which is more popular, Telnyx or Twilio?

-On the Knock platform, Telnyx handled <1M messages from February 13th to May 14th compared to 100M–500M for Twilio.
+On the Knock platform, Telnyx handled 1M–10M messages from April 17th to July 16th compared to 100M–500M for Twilio.
 Telnyx is currently trending upward in adoption, while Twilio volume has remained stable.

 Can I use both Telnyx and Twilio together?